CyberSec-labs/labs/README.md

 This automatically generated the selected lab files and instructions.

-Additionally, you there are several flags you can use to configure output.
+Additionally, there are several flags you can use to configure output.
 To specify a flag prefix it with two dashes ("--") plus the flag name.

 A list of available flags is shown below.